Hamburger

 Discrimination

 None currently.
-However, this may change if and when the Singapore government introduces workplace discrimination legislation, currently expected by the end of 2022 (see Discrimination above).
+However, this is likely to change when the Singapore government introduces the WFL, currently expected to be implemented in 2024 (see Discrimination above).

 Unfair dismissal